ahlashkari/AndroidAppLyzer/Dynamic Features Extraction/android-sandbox/docs/Analysis-server-set-up.md

 ```

 ### Frida scripts for API capturing
 By default Android-Sandbox uses `api_monitor.js` from MobSF for API capturing.
-Available in `android-sandbox-extra` package.
-It is also possible to manually download the script from [here](https://github.com/MobSF/Mobile-Security-Framework-MobSF/blob/595c534576297d30d7b37befda185e1966d085e6/DynamicAnalyzer/tools/frida_scripts/default/api_monitor.js) and place it in a directory.
-Then modify `pathFridaScripts` in `configuration.json` so that it points to that directory.
+The specific version used for the paper is available [here](https://github.com/MobSF/Mobile-Security-Framework-MobSF/blob/595c534576297d30d7b37befda185e1966d085e6/DynamicAnalyzer/tools/frida_scripts/default/api_monitor.js).
+To use it, download and place it in a directory, then modify `pathFridaScripts` in `configuration.json` so that it points to that directory.
 Note that loading multiple frida scripts that are placed under the same directory is possible and they will be **concatenated** together before loaded.
-All the data that are sent via `send()` call from all frida scripts will be logged to the corresponding `api.log` file.
+All the data that are sent via `send()` call from all frida scripts will be logged to the corresponding `api.log` file, which can then be processed by the feature extractor.

 ### Web server instance

+**NOTE**: The web server is not used in the paper and it is currently broken.
+The following is mostly for the sake of completeness and for future developers who are interested in extending Android-Sandbox.

 When running the analysis server with `noWeb` option, web server is not required.
-Otherwise, follow the [set up an Android-Sandbox web server](./Set-up-web-server) guide to set up the web server, on this machine or otherwise.
+Otherwise, follow the [set up an Android-Sandbox web server](./Set-up-web-server) guide to set up the web server.

 ## Installation
 ```